grhbit/go-duration/README.md

 # go-duration

-go-duration is parsing and formatting library for Go-lang style `time.Duration`.
+A parsing and formatting library for Go-lang style `time.Duration`.

 <!-- toc -->